A System-Level Analysis of Conference Peer Review: Institutional Memory

-Another limitation of this work is that we assume a single prestigious conference.
-As mentioned in \cref{ft:multi_conferences}, this can model several prestigious conferences that are more or less cooperating to uphold community standards.
+\emph{A Single Prestigious Conference.} One limitation of this work is that we assume a single prestigious conference.
+As mentioned in \cref{sec:model}, this can model several prestigious conferences that are more or less cooperating to uphold community standards.

-Of course, in reality, there is an ecosystem of conferences and not all of them are either top-tier or sure bets.
+Of course, in reality, there is an ecosystem of conferences, and not all of them are either top-tier or a side option.
 In such a setting, our analysis could model the decision to submit to a top-tier or second-tier conference.
 The utility for submitting to the second tier could be normalized to 1.
 The issue with this, however, is that the second-tier conference still needs to review its submissions.
-Other analyses (see related work in \cref{sec:related-work}) have considered venues of different values.
+Furthermore, having multiple outside options can increase heterogeneity in authors’ utilities of outside options --- authors with higher-quality papers may have more attractive alternatives.
+This heterogeneity could lead to more complex, non-threshold author best responses.
+There are other analyses (see related work in \cref{sec:related-work}) that have considered venues of different values.

 Furthermore, our model omits competition between conferences.
 For example, conferences may compete to attract more papers by attempting to increase their quality, making their acceptance policy more predictable, creating a faster turnaround time, etc. Future work could extend our model to these settings.